eellpp/pubScratchpad/health/medical/hemorrhoids.md

+Most of these problems can be avoided by improving bowel habits.
+Adequate fiber intake with 30 g to 40 g daily is important for many reasons, including improving the quality of stool and preventing colorectal and anal diseases.

 ### Hemorrhoid treatment
 Dramatic relief for most hemorrhoid symptoms can be found with simple, home remedies for hemorrhoids.
 To avoid occasional flare-ups, try the following.